daria-kotova/master_project/research/research-progress.md

 Need to define parameters of my project:

-- how many users? at the same time several or one by one, all together in one space? - can be one, can be multiple, can also observe previous creations made by others
+- How many users? at the same time several or one by one, all together in one space? - can be one, can be multiple, can also observe previous creations made by others
-- sounds, music inputs/prompts? - bg upbeat simple music. not sure about prompts
+- Sounds, music inputs/prompts? - bg upbeat simple music. not sure about prompts
-- but how will the user understand what he needs to do? - need a simple onboarding - text and animation? maybe voiceover will be easier after all
+- But how will the user understand what he needs to do? - need a simple onboarding - text and animation? maybe voiceover will be easier after all
-- is it more about the experience itself or the final outcome? - can't really separate one from another, the two are important.
+- Is it more about the experience itself or the final outcome? - can't really separate one from another, the two are important.
 But need to be able to share the result, even if it's by leaving it in the space for others to discover

 General thoughts: